 Share the latest blog on your website to the connected social networks with Social Champ’s Auto RSS tool

 How to Use Social Champ’s Auto RSS Feature

 Here’s how Social Champ can help you with the process of content curation and automating your social profiles using RSS feeds.

 For posting content on social media

-Let’s say you’re a blogger, or you own a blogging site, and every time there’s new blog post published on the site, it has to be shared on social media.
+Let’s say you’re a blogger, or you own a blogging site, and every time there’s a new blog post published on the site, it has to be shared on social media.

 This can be done in two ways.

 The normal (read dumb) way is to wait for the new blog post.
-Once it’s published and live, and you got that information on the right time (if you’re on a different team), now all you have to do is go to your browser.
+Once it’s published and live, and you got that information at the right time (if you’re on a different team), now all you have to do is go to your browser.
 Open all your social accounts, Facebook, Twitter, LinkedIn, Pinterest, and Instagram on different tabs.
 Write your caption, hashtags, mentions, or whatever you wish to, with the blog link for your Facebook page and then publish.
 Repeat the same for all the other networks.

 And there you go!
 Bravo!
-You wasted precious 10 minutes of your life, doing all this manually!
+You wasted precious 10 minutes of your life doing all this manually!

 When you can automate all this process through Social Champ.